intanjwa/ProjectProposal/README.md

 # OBJECTIVE

 Ice Cream Scope is a user friendly application which is providing an easier way to the customer to order a scope of ice cream with a higher quality.
 Below is the objective of the Ice Cream Scope online booking :
-- Customer will easier to choose the flavor
+- To develop the application for customer will easier to choose the flavor
-- Customer will get to access easily and visit many times without need to enter the store
+- To develop the application for customer will get to access easily and visit many times without need to enter the store
-- Customer will get the information and history of the order
+- To develop the application for customer will get the information and history of the order

 # FEATURES AND FUNCTIONALITIES
 - Flavor can update, delete